 - Your HubSpot migration technician starts producing the template layouts and style.
 Once these are prepared, your pages will be recreated on the HubSpot CMS.

 - When the migration technician completes the migration, your migrations specialist will be notified and start to perform a quality check.
-They'll be looking to see that all pages were migrated correctly and that things look generally as expected and the site's design is responsive.
+They'll make sure all pages were migrated correctly and that things look generally as expected and the site's design is responsive.

 - HubSpot notifies you via email when the migration is complete.
-The migration process will take approximately 2-3 weeks to complete.
 If your migration is taking longer than expected, you may inquire about the status of your site by reaching out to your migrations specialist or checking the timeline in your account.